 It was observed that some specimens varied greatly in size from the general population.
 We collected some of the unusually sized ones for further study from near the Mukti Dham, the local cremation site.
 The specimens were papered and taken to the Butterfly Research Centre, Bhimtal Nainital, Uttarakhand, India and entomological collection at Department of Zoology of S.N.
 Sinha College, Warisaliganj, Nawada, Bihar, where they were pinned, measured and labelled.

 We measured morphometric characters of specimens.
-For morphometric measurements we employed the same method as used by Evans (1932) to measure the specimens, that is, to measure from the apex of the forewing to the centre of the thorax and double the result, assuming that the specimen is perfectly bilaterally symmetrical.
+For morphometric measurements we employed the same method as used by Evans (1932) to measure the specimens, that is, to measure from the apex of the forewing to the center of the thorax and double the result, assuming that the specimen is perfectly bilaterally symmetrical.

 All photographs were taken using Nikon Coolpix P900 camera and GPS locations were recorded using Garmin etrex® 10 GPS.
 The map was created using the Free and Open Source QGIS 3.32.1-Lima software.